-In 1997, David Folster published an essay titled, I Am a St. John River Person in which he summed up his attachment to the landscape and to the cultural life of the region.
-Chapel Street Editions works with this same sense place.
+In 1997, David Folster published an essay titled, “I Am a St. John River Person,” in which he summed up his attachment to the landscape and cultural life of the region.
+CSE works with this same sense of place.

 A vibrant cultural life rests on a strong attachment to place: this means a strong attachment to the land and all its communities of life, to the built environment, and to the ecological, social, and economic relationship of the settlements where we live.

 The St. John River begins in the wilderness country of northern Maine and makes its way through the broad watershed region of western and central New Brunswick to the Bay of Fundy.
-The original people of the region called it Wolastoq – the bountiful river.
+The original people of the region call it Wolastoq – the bountiful river.

 CSE is dedicated to a literature of place that advances an appreciation for not only our home region but for all of New Brunswick's natural regions and the cultural life of their human settlements.